 Recommendations for each macronutrient:

-With these ingredients, you can make some amazing meals.
+With these ingredients, you can make some amazing meals!
 To get some great examples, grab a copy of our free 1-Day Meal Plan.

 The basics of how your body naturally burns calories will give you a great place to start and something to regularly monitor as you go through changing your weight.

-If you're looking for a complete program, including healthy eating guide, exercise plans, accountability steps, and goal-setting and mindset advice, we have programs for both weight loss and muscle gain.
+If you're looking for a complete program, including a healthy eating guide, exercise plans, accountability steps, and goal-setting and mindset advice, we have programs for both weight loss and muscle gain.

 If you want to lose weight, then our Fit Father 30X system is what you need.
-You can check it out by clicking here, or on the book image to the right.

 If you want to gain weight by adding solid, lean muscle, we have our Old School Muscle program that will get you on the right track to get bigger and stronger in no time.

 This proven "Fit Father Program" has helped 38,000 busy men 40+ lose weight, rebuild muscle, and finally keep the weight off.
 If you're frustrated with stubborn belly fat, failed diets, and time-consuming workouts, this is the answer you’ve been looking for…

 Here’s How Busy Fathers Over 40 Are Finally Burning Stubborn Belly Fat & Getting Healthy Without Restrictive Diets or Time-Consuming Workouts